aviralgoyal1997/Internship_deep_learning_project/README.md

 will be using <b>classify_image.py</b> for this

 <h4> python  classify_image.py  model_dir='directory location'</h4>
-Softwares needed in this : python2.7
+Softwares needed in this : python2.7 <br>
 packages : tensorflow,numpy,re

 <h3>2.Downloading images and running model on all images in single run and storing output column in data file and running similarity model and saving in new column.</h3>